 |With these nationalities you can apply for an ETA, but you cannot apply for an eVisitor|

 |* Excluding travellers with passports of office or diplomatic passports.|

 |** Applying for an ETA Australia is also possible for UK citizens if their passport states British National Overseas or British Overseas Citizen.|

 Apart from the above-mentioned differences in accepted nationalities, the application procedures of an ETA and eVisitor are different as well.
 An eVisitor visa can easily be applied for with this application form.
 After filling in the form, the cost can be paid.
 The application will then be processed and once approved, you will receive a confirmation by email.
 From that moment on, you can travel to Australia.

-Are you unable to apply for an eVisitor visa because of your nationality, but you can apply for an ETA Australia?
+Are you unable to apply for an eVisitor visa because of your nationality, but you are able to apply for an ETA Australia?
 Then you can apply for your ETA directly at the immigration office.
 Does your nationality qualify you for both an ETA and an eVisitor visa?
 Then it is recommended using the eVisitor visa.
 In that case you cannot apply for your ETA directly at the immigration office either.
 If you think that your application for an eVisitor will not be granted (on time), you may also try to apply for an ETA through a travel agency or tour operator, who can submit the application to the immigration service on your behalf.

 Difference in cost

 The cost of applying for an eVisitor visa Australia using the online application procedure on e-Visa.co.uk is £14.95 per person.
 The cost of an ETA Australia depends on the way it is applied for, but an ETA is always more expensive than the eVisitor e-visa.